-- Reflects the aggregate dollar amount of fees earned or paid in cash for services rendered as a nonindependent director, including fees for service as a committee chairperson, and board and committee meeting fees. - (2) Mr. Andrus resigned from the Board in April 2022. - (3) Mr. Creager received the fees due to him for his service as the Chairman of the Audit Committee in January 2022, totaling \$15,000. - (4) Represents the aggregate grant date fair value computed for stock awards granted in 2021 for services rendered by independent directors in 2020 and 2021. - (5) Mr. Creager was awarded a one-time share award of fifty-thousand dollars (\$50,000) that vested immediately for board services rendered in relation to special projects in years prior. - (6) Mr. Creager was awarded a one-time cash award of fifty-thousand dollars (\$50,000) for board services rendered in relation to special projects in years prior. - (7) Mr. Larson resigned from the Board in April 2022. - (8) Mr. Way resigned from the Board in April 2022. - (9) Amounts paid to Mr. Way were pursuant to the Consulting Agreement with the Company.
+- Reflects the aggregate dollar amount of fees earned or paid in cash for services rendered as a nonindependent director, including fees for service as a committee chairperson, and board and committee meeting fees. - (2) Mr. Andrus resigned from the Board in April 2022. - (3) Amount reflected includes the fees paid to Mr. Creager for his service as the Chairman of the Audit Committee in January 2022, totaling \$15,000. - (4) Represents the aggregate grant date fair value computed for stock awards granted in 2021 for services rendered by independent directors in 2020 and 2021. - (5) Mr. Creager was awarded a one-time share award of fifty-thousand dollars (\$50,000) that vested immediately for board services rendered in years prior. - (6) Mr. Creager was awarded a one-time cash award of fifty-thousand dollars (\$50,000) for board services rendered in years prior. - (7) Mr. Larson resigned from the Board in April 2022. - (8) Mr. Way resigned from the Board in April 2022. - (9) Amounts paid to Mr. Way were pursuant to the Consulting Agreement with the Company.
 See the section entitled "Certain Relationships and Related Party Transactions" for more details.